Miguel Herrera: Mexico national team

 Herrera with former Mexican President Enrique Peña Nieto in 2014.

-On 18 October 2013, Herrera was appointed interim head coach of the Mexico, replacing Víctor Manuel Vucetich to become the fourth national team coach within the span of a month.
+On October 18, 2013, Herrera was appointed interim head coach of Mexico, replacing Víctor Manuel Vucetich to become the fourth national team coach within the span of a month.
 He led El Tri to a 9–3 aggregate victory over New Zealand in the inter-confederation play-off to qualify for the 2014 World Cup in Brazil.
-On 2 December, it was announced that Herrera would remain national team coach at least through the World Cup.
+On December 2, it was announced that Herrera would remain national team coach at least through the World Cup.

-At the World Cup, Mexico finished second in their group with 7 points, obtaining wins against Cameroon and Croatia and securing a scoreless draw against the host nation.
+At the World Cup, Mexico finished in second place in their group with 7 points, obtaining wins against Cameroon and Croatia and securing a scoreless draw against the host nation.

 They faced the Netherlands in the round-of-16, where Mexico was controversially eliminated after succumbing to a 2–1 defeat.
-On 3 December, he declared that his contract with the national team was renewed.
+On December 3, he declared that his contract with the national team was renewed.
 His performances for 2014 had the IFFHS rank him as the 7th best manager of the year.

-Mexico failed to make it past the group stage of the 2015 Copa América, only attaining two draws and one loss.
-On 26 July 2015, Mexico won the CONCACAF Gold Cup after defeating Jamaica 3–1 in the final.
+Mexico failed to make it past the group stage of the 2015 Copa América, only attaining two draws and one loss and no victories.
+On July 26, 2015, Mexico won the CONCACAF Gold Cup after defeating Jamaica 3–1 in the final.
 Two days later, Herrera was released as coach of the Mexico national team after an alleged physical altercation with TV Azteca announcer Christian Martinoli – who had been critical of Herrera – while the two waited in the TSA line at the Philadelphia International Airport.